matanbroner/PiTranslator/readme.md

 #### Matan Broner

 Matan Broner is a Masters Computer Science Student at Texas A&M University.
-He seems like a cool dude.
-IDK.
-Hopefully he comes in and edits this himself.

-TODO
+He recently graduated with his BS in Computer Science from UC Santa Cruz.
+This is his first semester at A&M, and he is an upcoming graduate research assistant in 5G security for the LENSS research group headed by Professor Radu Stoleru.